 More About Influenza (2012)

-A web page that provides a link to PATH's work on influenza, as well as general information about the disease and the current vaccine landscape.
+A web page that provides general information about influenza and the current vaccine landscape.